Yusuf-00/Yusuf/README.md

 ### Hello there 👋

-- 👨‍💻 I’m currently as ...
+- 👨‍💻 I’m currently wrorking as ...
 Frontend Engineer.
 - 🔭 I’m also working on ... becoming a full stack web dev.
 - 🌱 I’m currently learning ... nuxt and nodeJs.
 - 💬 Ask me about ... whatever.